CourtneyBrothers/plastictracker/README.md

 after login users are presented with a view to select type and quantity of plastic saved

+after login users are presented with a view to select type and quantity of plastic saved

+and/or

+users are presented with a view to select type and quantity of SUP consumed

 after submission users are presented with totals of each type of plastic saved by id

 **readme last updated 4/3/2018**